AdobeDocs/alloy-docs/fundamentals/merging-event-data.md

 ## Note on XDM format

-Inside the event command, the `eventMergeId` is actually added to the `xdm` payload.
-If desired, the eventMergeId can be sent as part of the xdm option instead like this:
+Inside the event command, the `mergeId` is actually added to the `xdm` payload.
+If desired, the `mergeId` can be sent as part of the xdm option instead like this:

 ```javascript
 alloy("event", {